Routing through a NAT instance

 public-subnetsubnet is located.

-- Under Public images, click Select and choose the NAT instance image.
+- Under Images from Cloud Marketplace, click Select and choose the NAT instance image.

 - Under Network settings, choose the required network and subnet and assign a public IP to the NAT instance either automatically or by selecting it from the list.